mahonyodhran/mahonyodhran/README.md

 Working as a software developer in the financial sector.

-Develop in Python, Java and JavaScript.
+Develop in Python, Java and C#.

 * 🖥️  See my portfolio at [My Website](http://odhranmahony.com)